jbremer/pyasm2/IMPLEMENTATION.md

 )
 ```

-It is, however, not possible to reference to labels outside of the current
+It is, however, not possible to reference to anonymous labels outside of the
-block.
+current block (i.e. an IndexError is thrown.)

 Throughout the following sections we will refer to this snippet, by rewriting
-a little bit everytime.
+it a little bit every time.

 #### Global Named Labels